Carl D. Perkins Career and Technical Education Act of 2006

 - Advance CTE (NASDCTEc) Analysis of Perkins Blueprint

-- Video of Advance CTE's (NASDCTEc) President John Fischer testifying on Perkins reauthorization in front of the House Education and Workforce Subcommittee on Early Childhood, Elementary, and Secondary Education (at 19:29)
+- Video of Advance CTE's (NASDCTEc) former President John Fischer testifying on Perkins reauthorization in front of the House Education and Workforce Subcommittee on Early Childhood, Elementary, and Secondary Education (at 19:29)

 - Perkins IV Overview (2006)